order for us to become productive members of society, i.e, well oiled

-Kitchen! (last year's informal kitchen was supported by Durango Food Not Bombs
+(last year's informal kitchen was supported by Durango Food Not Bombs

-and upheld communally by event participants, but this year we are
+and upheld communally by event participants, but this year we are once

 Kitchen in hopes they'll provide kitchen support this time around)

-• CRAM team (conflict resolution and management: we need people of
+• Conflict transformation team (we need people of

 diverse gender/sexual orientations who know how to give support to